 The 100 Club is now being actively promoted again.
 It can be an entertaining diversion, provide useful prizes for the winners, and it helps fund franciscan activities in this country.

 The 100 Club is open to both individual and fraternity membership, and members may have multiple entries – the more the merrier, as they say.
 It would be good if all fraternities considered taking at least one subscription.
 One fraternity has six subscriptions.
 Each entry costs £12.

 The 100 Club subscription becomes due on the 1st January each year.
 The number and value of the prizes will depend on the number of members.
-We aim to return 40% to 50% of proceeds in prizes with the remainder donated to work of the Secular Franciscan Order GB National Council.
+We aim to return 40% to 50% of the proceeds in prizes with the remainder donated to help the work of the Secular Franciscan Order GB National Council.

 The 2016 draw took place at the National Council meeting held on 10th December.
 Four prizes of £50 each went to Theresa Caddy (York), ‘Blessed John Duns Scotus’ Fraternity (Ipswich), Roger Yelland (Stratford) and Philip McKen (RIP) / Derrick Tranter.
 Please keep Philip McKen, who passed away in 2016, in your prayers.

 The 2015 draw took place in December 2015.
 Four prizes of £50 went to the Inverness fraternity, Gerard Charnock (Chorley / Blackpool), Cynthia Savory (Bedford), and Dorothy Harte (Portsmouth).

 The 2014 draw took place at the national executive meeting at Stratford on 15th November 2014.
 Four prizes of £50 went to David Morton (Ipswich), Doreen Jansen (Croydon), Michael Carter (Chorley), and John Bradley (Croydon).